 Dr Md Anisur Rahman, Acting Director, Reproductive Health

 Dr Md Abdus Salam, Director, Research Administration

-Dr Quamrun Nahar, Acting Head, Population, Urbanisation & Climate Change
+Dr Quamrun Nahar, Acting Director, Population, Urbanisation & Climate Change

 Mr Sam Rose, Director, Supply Chain Management and Facilities Management

 Dr. John Clemens

 Dr. Clemens, an expert in vaccine development and evaluation in developing countries with a career spanning academia, government and international organisations, was appointed Executive Director of icddr,b by its international Board of Trustees.
 A former research scientist at icddr,b from 1983-1988, Dr. Clemens transitioned from his previous position as Professor and Vice-Chairman of Epidemiology and founding Director of the Center for Global Infectious Diseases at the University of California, Los Angeles Fielding School of Public Health

 Dr. Clemens’ previous roles include Chief of Epidemiology at the Center for Vaccine Development at the University of Maryland